Supernova: Progenitor

-The supernova classification type is closely tied to the type of star at the time of the collapse.
-The occurrence of each type of supernova depends on the progenitor star's metallicity, since this affect's the strength of the stellar wind and thereby the rate at which the star loses mass.
+The supernova classification type is closely tied to the type of progenitor star at the time of the collapse.
+The occurrence of each type of supernova depends on the star's metallicity, since this affects the strength of the stellar wind and thereby the rate at which the star loses mass.

 Type Ia supernovae are produced from white dwarf stars in binary star systems and occur in all galaxy types.
 Core collapse supernovae are only found in galaxies undergoing current or very recent star formation, since they result from short-lived massive stars.
 They are most commonly found in type Sc spirals, but also in the arms of other spiral galaxies and in irregular galaxies, especially starburst galaxies.

-Type Ib and Ic supernovae are hypothesized to have been produced by core collapse of massive stars that have lost their outer layer of hydrogen and helium, either via strong stellar winds or mass transfer to a companion.
+Type Ib and Ic supernovae are hypothesised to have been produced by core collapse of massive stars that have lost their outer layer of hydrogen and helium, either via strong stellar winds or mass transfer to a companion.
 They normally occur in regions of new star formation, and are extremely rare in elliptical galaxies.
-The progenitors of type IIn supernovae also have high rates of mass loss in the period just prior to their explosions.
+The progenitors of Type IIn supernovae also have high rates of mass loss in the period just prior to their explosions.
 Type Ic supernovae have been observed to occur in regions that are more metal-rich and have higher star-formation rates than average for their host galaxies.
 The table shows the progenitor for the main types of core collapse supernova, and the approximate proportions that have been observed in the local neighbourhood.